Displayr/flipChartTests/README.md

 Outputs of tests run in Travis CI can be found inside [tests/testthat/snapshots](tests/testthat/snapshots).
 Diffing files are in the **[diff](tests/testthat/snapshots/diff)** directory and should be compared against files of the same name that are in the **[accepted](tests/testthat/snapshots/accepted)** directory.

-Tests can be added to the R files in the [testthat](tests/testthat) and the user may want to view local copies of them before committing the change, but the test outputs (i.e. PNG files) should not be commited.
+Tests can be added to the R files in the [testthat](tests/testthat) directory.
+The user may want to view local copies of them before committing the change, but the test outputs (i.e. PNG files) should not be commited.